Fall Colors · River/Creek · Spring · Views · Waterfall

 Alternative: You can also take Star Lake

-Trail from Mt Madison to Mt Adams; this is a more difficult trail.
+Trail from Mount Madison to Mount Adams; this is a more difficult trail.
 Tuckerman Ravine

-Trail also descends Mt Washington, but is much more difficult than Crawford Path
+Trail also descends Mount Washington, but is much more difficult than Crawford Path

-and is out of the way toward Lake of Clouds and Mt Monroe.
+and is out of the way toward Lake of Clouds and Mount Monroe.

 Flora & Fauna